Based on the experience with gliclazide, the following undesirable effects have been reported.

 Blood and lymphatic system disorders:

-Changes in hematology are rare.
-They may include anemia, leucopenia, thrombocytopenia, granulocytopenia.
+changes in haematology are rare.
+They may include anaemia, leucopenia, thrombocytopenia, granulocytopenia.
 These are in general reversible upon discontinuation of medication.

 raised hepatic enzyme levels (AST, ALT, alkaline phosphatase), hepatitis (isolated reports).

 Discontinue treatment if cholestatic jaundice appears.
 These symptoms usually disappear after discontinuation of treatment.